Superb Books for Empowering Women

 “In Believe IT, Jamie Kern Lima, founder of IT Cosmetics, shares the wild but true story of how a once struggling waitress turned her against-the-grain idea into an international bestselling sensation, eventually selling the company for over a billion dollars and becoming the first female CEO of a brand in L’Oréal’s 100+ year history.

-Faced with self-doubt, body-doubt, God-doubt, down to her last few dollars and told “No one is going to buy makeup from someone who has your body,” Jamie reveals for the first time what really went down…and the powerful lessons you, too, can use to go from underestimated to unstoppable.” – Amazon
+Faced with self-doubt, body-doubt, God-doubt, down to her last few dollars and told “No one is going to buy makeup from someone who has your body,” Jamie reveals…the powerful lessons you, too, can use to go from underestimated to unstoppable.” – Amazon

 18. The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing